ruby-amqp/bunny/README.md

 The specs use the RabbitMQ management plugin and require a TLS port to be available.
 The config files in the spec/config directory enable these.

-Next up you'll need to prepare your node for the specs (Only once):
+Next up you'll need to prepare your node for the specs (just once):

 ```
 RABBITMQ_NODENAME=bunny ./bin/ci/before_build
 ```

-And then run the specs:
+And then run the core integration suite:

 ```
-RABBITMQ_NODENAME=bunny rspec
+RABBITMQ_NODENAME=bunny CI=true rspec
 ```

 ## Other Ruby RabbitMQ Clients